 Leuven can easily be reached by train from other cities as well as from Brussels Airport, which is the best airport to fly to if you plan on visiting Leuven.

-Leuven’s Christmas market celebrated it’s 25th anniversary this year.
-There had been a festive ceremony on the opening day of the market, but apart from that you couldn’t really tell it was a special year for the stalls on the Laudeuze Square and Hoover Square.
+In 2012, the Leuven Christmas market celebrated its 25th anniversary.
+There had been a festive ceremony on the opening day of the market, but apart from that, you couldn't really tell it was a special year for the stalls on the Laudeuze Square and Hoover Square.
 The way the market had been set up was the same as the years before and I saw a lot of stalls that faithfully come back here every year.